madhankumar2211/Final_Project_Python/README.md

 **Method - 1 : request_flask_sqlite.ipynb**

-whenever data in a page were scrapped, then the data is inserted into the database immediately.
+whenever data in a page were scrapped using requests and beautifulsoup module in python, then the data is inserted into the database immediately.
 This step is repeated till all the pages are scrapped and inserted into the database.

 **Method - 2 : request_flask_sqlite_using_df.ipynb**